Matgenix/jobflow-remote/doc/source/user/projectconf.rst

     Define a queue store as maggma store.
 It is possible to use the same syntax as for the ``JobStore``.
-Customizing the names of the additional collections is also possible but not necessary
+Customizing the names of the additional collections is also possible but not necessary.

     .. code-block:: yaml